 We also have other employment opportunities that provide a rewarding experience and also positively contribute to the lives of the people we support – if you’re interested in joining Team CLO and have qualifications not related to community services, contact us!
-Apart from support worker jobs we have other roles available, from business support to IT and Administration through to Human Resources and Clinical Services.
+Apart from Support Worker positions we have other roles available, from business support to IT and Administration through to Human Resources and Clinical Services.

 Our vision is all people experience great opportunities and a great life.

-Our mission is supporting your positive life journey, your dreams, your choices and your individuality.
+Our mission is supporting your dreams, choices and individuality.

 In practice, we place a great value on:

 Our drive to achieve great opportunities and a great life isn’t only for the people we support, it’s also for the people who put their time and energy into making CLO such an amazing to place to work.

 We offer incredible career progression and development opportunities for all our staff, including opportunities to explore working in different teams or departments.
 We support our staff in achieving their personal career goals and we are proud to have supported so many people to change and grow within CLO while we have changed and grown as an organisation too.

 Are you studying a qualification in the community services field?
 If you need to complete your placement hours, we’d like to help.